aspiringsecurity/EMTTR/README.md

 Blockscout interactions with Lightlink modules and OP Modules: Blockscout provides a comprehensive, easy-to-use interface for users to view, confirm, inspect and interact on EVM (Ethereum Virtual Machine) blockchains.
 We are developing 2 transparent tools for OP Medicine, which are needed to analyze and validate OP Medicine transactions.
 Tracing Optimism transactions to improve user retention and detect, analyze issues in real-time: trace optimism transactions in DICOM NFT marketplace for enabling data authenticity and transparency.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/lightlink-api3-prediction-module/blockscout-rs and https://github.com/aspiringsecurity/EMTTR/tree/main/lightlink-api3-prediction-module

+Using Lightlink for giving free Optimism transactions to medical volunteers sharing anonymized report data: We are extending Lightlink API modules and OpenGSN to enable 0 Optimism transaction fees for medical volunteers sharing anonymized report data using PyDICOM open source library.

+Attestation Hub Contract for Medical Reports: We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Medical Reports.
+We look forward to enabling patients to use OP for all their medi-claim transaction needs and collaborating with Third Party administrators.

 OP MED: Low code analytics framework tool for Medication Log.
 Secure data storage, transparent data movement and data authenticity using OP low code tooling and Blockscout analytics.
+Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/dapp_suite/MedicationLog

 Optimism TestXLS: Patient’s visit and Diagnosis Tooling with Blockscout based analytics tool for validation, ionic framework within OP NFT marketplace.

-Using Lightlink for giving free Optimism transactions to medical volunteers sharing anonymized report data: We are extending Lightlink API modules and OpenGSN to enable 0 Optimism transaction fees for medical volunteers sharing anonymized report data using PyDICOM open source library.

-Attestation Hub Contract for Medical Reports: We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Medical Reports.
-We look forward to enabling patients to use OP for all their medi-claim transaction needs and collaborating with Third Party administrators.
+Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/dicom-optimism-marketplace/OP-testxls

 # Grants and Notable Achievements